-You need to fill out the Summer Camp Packet that will be emailed to you from the Summer Camp Coordinator-this needs to be completed BEFORE the beginning of camp or your child will not be able to attend their class.
+Our Summer Camp Coordinator will email a digital Summer Camp Packet to all registrants.
+The packet forms need to be completed before the beginning of camp or else your child will not be able to attend.

 Summer Film Camp Refund Policy

 If you purchased a Summer Film Camp, a refund of 80% of class tuition is offered only with written notice, which may be received by regular U.S. mail or by e-mail to firstname.lastname@example.org from the parent or legal guardian of an enrolled student received no later than May 14, 2018.
 After this date, all camp purchases are non-refundable for any reason, including but not limited to illness, acts of God, or travel-related problems.

 Special events may require purchase of separate ticket for entry.
 If you have any questions about the Festival, your membership or badge purchase, please contact email@example.com or call 1-800-FEST (3378).